-This blog is a forum for academics, practising lawyers and those engaged in labour law policies to provide expert analysis of labour law matters.
+This blog, supported by UCL Laws, is a forum for academics, practising lawyers and those engaged in labour law policies to provide expert analysis of labour law matters.
 It welcomes both commentaries on significant legal developments, and theoretical analyses of broader labour law issues, including book reviews.

 The blog posts should contain critical analysis and reflection.
 It is a forum that responds quickly to labour law matters, in a way that may influence legal developments, but which also contains theoretical pieces that will engage a broad labour law audience, the general public, media, and policy-makers.